-We have nothing against sheeps and goats (they’re maaa-velous).
-But if your kids are ready to venture beyond the traditional petting zoo, here are 13 inspiring animal encounters they’re sure to love.
-From a “flamingo mingle” to a little monkeying around, these Los Angeles farms, sanctuaries and more will provide some wild memories for kids.
+We have nothing against sheeps and goats (they’re maaa-velous… get it?).
+But if your kids are starting to outgrow the traditional petting zoo, here are 13 inspiring animal encounters to take things up a notch.
+From a “flamingo mingle” to a little monkeying around, these Los Angeles farms, sanctuaries and zoo events will provide some wild memories for kids.

 Gibbon Conservation Center